Systems Leadership Development

 Systems leadership is demonstrated when leaders are able to work beyond organisational boundaries on challenges of mutual concern that cannot be solved by any one person or institution.
 The system is no longer focused on operating as sole organisations and calls for a collaborative approach across a variety of new boundaries.

 We recognise the complexity of these challenges and ask of leaders across health and care to embody future focused, inclusive leadership qualities.
 We are here to work with you in the ICS, ICP, PCNs and with place/alliance teams on the co-design and co-delivery of a range of leadership and organisation development interventions.
 We will support you to build and develop your inclusive cross-sector system leadership capabilities and qualities, as system partners working beyond your own organisational boundaries, to help embed the legislative recommendations.
-We are able to support ICS Board, Place and Provider Collaborative (ICP) development with a range of interventions to enable Executive leads to work collectively at pace to deliver the governance and infrastructure required to underpin the legislative change proposed.
-We can assist with board diagnostic and development interventions relevant to local need.

 The range of interventions available will support leaders operating in complex and challenging systems with their own personal development, relational capability, socio-political understanding and systematic thinking within the system by default framework.